Porgramming-Hero-web-course/batch-4-assignment-1-hanif365/src/blog-3.md

 #### Use Case

-Use Case: Use `typeof` when you need to check for simple primitive types in functions that accept multiple types, like `string`, `number`, and `boolean`, to handle each type appropriately.
+Use Case: Use `typeof` when we need to check for simple primitive types in functions that accept multiple types, like `string`, `number`, and `boolean`, to handle each type appropriately.

 ```typescript
 const checkInvitation = (invitation: string | number) => {